Choosing a digital marketing company in Garden Grove, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 A visitor who is ready to compare options needs a different page experience than someone just learning about the business.
 The page should match that moment with the right context, proof, and next step.

 Complexity becomes a user problem when the website makes people understand the company’s internal logic before they can understand the offer.
-That usually shows up when:
+Users start feeling that friction when:

 Menus often follow departments, service lines, or staff logic instead of the way users actually look for information.